Brianconn71/ms1-project/README.md

 * Carousel Images
     1. Go to "About Us" page.

-    2. Ensure that all images in the carousel are working properlay and that the carousel correctly transitions from one image to the next.
+    2. Ensure that all images in the carousel are working properly and that the carousel correctly transitions from one image to the next.

     3. Ensure that the images are responsive and respond to the change in the screen size.

     4. Ensure the images are correctly positioned and that the images are not "stretched".

-    5. Ensure alt text appears by hovering over images.

     6. Ensure that the carousel responds to the mouse clicking on either arrow on the carousel.